 Although some small airlines hire high school graduates, most airlines require at least 2 years of college and prefer to hire college graduates.
 In fact, most entrants to this occupation have a college degree.
 Because the number of college-educated applicants continues to increase, many employers are making a college degree an educational requirement.
 Preferred courses in preparation for a career as an airline pilot include English, mathematics, physics, and aeronautical engineering.

 Pilots also need flight experience to qualify for a license.
 The U.S. Armed Forces have always been an important source of experienced pilots because of the extensive flying time and experience on jet aircraft and helicopters.
 However, an increasing number of people are becoming pilots by attending flight schools or by taking lessons from FAA-certified flight instructors.
 Completing classes at a flight school approved by the FAA can reduce the amount of flight experience required for a pilot's license.
-In 2009, the FAA certified about 600 civilian flying schools, including some colleges and universities that offer degree credit for pilot training.
+The FAA certified about 600 civilian flying schools, including some colleges and universities that offer degree credit for pilot training.
 Initial training for airline pilots typically includes a week of company indoctrination; 3 to 6 weeks of ground school and simulator training; and 25 hours of initial operating experience, including a check-ride with an FAA aviation safety inspector.
 Once trained, pilots are required to attend recurrent training and simulator checks once or twice a year throughout their career.

 To qualify for FAA licensure, applicants must be at least 18 years old and have at least 250 hours of flight experience.
 Applicants also must pass a strict physical examination to make sure that they are in good health and have 20/20 vision with or without corrective lenses, good hearing, and no physical handicaps that could impair their performance.
 They must pass a written test that includes questions on the principles of safe flight, navigation techniques, and FAA regulations, and must demonstrate their flying ability to FAA or designated examiners.